-- The easiest “one click” way to donate to local Muslim and MASANA (Muslim Arab South Asian and North African) organizations – who are organizing local Muslim communities, advocating on a range of issues, and leading campaigns for non-partisan registration, election protection, and get out the vote to ensure that Muslim voices are heard in the democratic process!
+The easiest way to donate to local Muslim and MASANA (Muslim Arab South Asian and North African) groups that are organizing local Muslim communities, advocating on a range of issues, and leading campaigns for non-partisan registration, election protection, and get out the vote to ensure that Muslim voices are heard in the democratic process!

 The Michigan Muslim Community Council promotes unity and cooperation among the diverse Muslim communities, cultures, ethnic backgrounds and races of Michigan by convening and mobilizing the American Muslim community.